-“Studying in Dr. Golsteyn’s lab has been an absolute pleasure,” says Haley, an undergraduate student and principal investigator in the Natural Product and Cancer Cell Laboratories.
+“Studying in Dr. Golsteyn’s lab has been an absolute pleasure,” says Haley, a biological sciences major and principal investigator in the Natural Product and Cancer Cell Laboratories.
 “I’ve learned more about the scientific process and gained experience conducting my own research, working in a laboratory and refining my skills.”

 Located in the new Science Commons, their state-of-the-art lab extends into the surrounding coulees.
 The research team fosters different ways of studying Prairie plants and their impact on human cells, specifically cancer cells.
 The laboratory can also be a space for students who wish to blend scientific approaches and traditional knowledge to study plants further, leading to opportunities to exchange knowledge with Blackfoot communities.